Alraune (1952 film)

-Alraune, (later dubbed in English and renamed Unnatural: The Fruit of Evil), is a 1952 West German horror science fiction film, directed by Arthur Maria Rabenalt and starring Hildegard Knef and Erich von Stroheim.
+Alraune, later renamed Unnatural: The Fruit of Evil, is a 1952 West German horror science fiction film, directed by Arthur Maria Rabenalt and starring Hildegard Knef and Erich von Stroheim.
 The film is based on the 1911 novel Alraune by German novelist Hanns Heinz Ewers.
 The plot involves a scientist (von Stroheim) who creates a woman (Knef) who is beautiful yet soulless, lacking any sense of morality.

 Plot

 Professor Jacob ten Brinken (Erich von Stroheim) loses his university teaching role due to his abnormal interest in studying artificial insemination.
 He was able to artificially impregnate a female prostitute with the sperm of a male murderer condemned to death by hanging.
 He raises the child, named Alraune (Hildegard Knef), the German word for mandrake root, which has a variety of connotations in German folklore for its seemingly human-shaped appearance as well as its hallucinogenic effects.

 Medical student Frank Braun (Karlheinz Böhm) arrives at his uncle's estate, Jacob ten Brinken, to ask for a loan.
 Braun becomes interested in Alraune, who is now a beautiful young woman.
 They quickly profess their love and desire to be together.
 Alraune announces she is leaving her father Jacob ten Brinken to live with Frank Braun in Paris.
 When Ten Brinken informs Frank about Alraune's ability to "lure men to their demise", Frank is horrified and leaves for Paris without Alraune.
 Devastated and betrayed, she begins to show more signs of lacking any soul or morality.
 She suggests to ten Brinken to buy acres of land, but upon arriving they learn that the property includes a potentially valuable sulfur spring.

 Alraune then begins using her sexual appeal to flirt with men that have fallen for her.
 She goes horseback riding with Gerald during a rainstorm, carriage riding with Mathieu, ten Brinken's coachman, and poses for Ralph to paint her.
 When one of Alraune's necklaces winds up missing, she accuses her teacher, Mademoiselle Duvaliere (Denise Vernac), who is then fired for theft.
 It later turns out that Doctor Mohn (Harry Halm) stole the necklace from Alraune's jewelry box and framed Duvaliere, all to gain attention from Alraune.